 It will be possible to file for bankruptcy protection again for several years.
 This may make you attractive to some high-risk lenders and credit card issuers.
 For your own good, it’s important to not open a bunch of new accounts just because they’re offered to you.

-If you think that you might be a candidate for a Chapter 7 bankruptcy, contact the Kepple Law Group today and request a free 30-minute consultation.
+If you think that you might be a candidate for a Chapter 7 bankruptcy, contact the Kepple Law Group today and request a consultation.
 What you learn during that meeting will help you decide if this is the form of bankruptcy that you should pursue, or if some other solution would work best.